Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Materials and Methods

 \subsection{Network architecture and training}

-The general architecture of our diffusion model $DM$ consists of a Denoising Diffusion Probabilistic Model (DDPM) architecture \cite{ho2020denoising} conditioned on low-resolution images.
-This is similar to a single block of a cascading super-resolution model.
-We employ current state-of-the-art techniques to facilitate faster convergence and find the following to be important for convergence and sample quality \cite{saharia2022photorealistic}: The memory efficient architecture, "Efficient U-Net", in combination with dynamic clipping and noise conditioning augmentation \cite{ho2022cascaded} turned out to be effective for our relatively small dataset.
+The general architecture of our diffusion model $DM$ consists of a Denoising Diffusion Probabilistic Model (DDPM) architecture \cite{ho2020denoising} conditioned on low resolution images.
+For details about diffusion models and conditional diffusion models, see SI Sec.
+S\ref*{secDM} and SI Sec.
+S\ref*{secCDM}.
+We employ current state-of-the-art techniques to facilitate faster convergence and find the following to be important for convergence and sample quality \cite{saharia2022photorealistic}: The memory efficient architecture, ``Efficient U-Net'', in combination with dynamic clipping and noise conditioning augmentation \cite{ho2022cascaded} turned out to be effective for our relatively small dataset.
 We adopt the Min-SNR \cite{hang2023efficient} formulation to weight the loss terms of different timesteps based on the clamped signal-to-noise ratios.
-The diffusion model architecture utilizes a cosine schedule for noising the target data and a linear schedule for the condition during noise condition augmentation with 1000 steps each.
-The diffusion model is trained to do v-prediction instead of noise prediction.
-The U-Net follows the $64 \times 64 \rightarrow 256 \times 256$ Efficient U-Net architecture (\cite{saharia2022photorealistic}).
-The diffusion model is trained for 80 epochs using the ADAM optimizer \cite{kingma2014adam} with a batch size of 4 and a learning rate of $1e^{-4}$.
+The diffusion model architecture utilizes a cosine schedule for noising the target data and a linear schedule for the condition during noise condition augmentation with 100 steps each.
+The diffusion model is trained to do v-prediction.
+The U-Net follows the $64 \times 64 \rightarrow 256 \times 256$ Efficient U-Net architecture \cite{saharia2022photorealistic}.
+The diffusion model has approximately 730 million trainable parameters and is trained for 100 epochs using the ADAM optimizer \cite{kingma2014adam} with a batch size of 2 and a learning rate of $1e^{-4}$.
+Note that in the case of fig.~\ref*{fig:era5_bc_eval}, where the inference data is also embedded OBS data and there is no ESM data present, the model performs better when being trained and evaluated with 1000 denoising steps, instead of the 100 steps that we used in all our experiments that include ESM data.
+The model with 100 steps is superior in training and inference speed and also in correcting the histograms, when correcting ESM data.
+We also compared the effect of not adding noise (SI Sec.
+S\ref*{secNoise}) and the effect of not applying QM (SI Sec.
+S\ref*{secQM}) as shown in Figures \ref*{fig:climatology_SI}, \ref*{fig:no_noise_metrics}, \ref*{fig:cdd_cwd_special}, \ref*{fig:r95special}, \ref*{fig:bias_SI}, as well as different noise choices (SI Sec.
+S\ref*{secdiffNoise}, fig.~\ref*{fig:comp_diff_noise_lvls}) during both training and inference.